 Yikes!
 The Health Of The Future Remote Worker

-2020 has been a year like no other!
-As the pandemic has seen us ditch our desks for a nine to five at the kitchen table, we've become accustomed to a whole new way of working life.
+Working life has changed as we know it.
+Since the pandemic, we've ditched our desks for a nine to five at the kitchen table, and become accustomed to a whole new way of working life.

 The world is now the largest remote office, with millions enjoying the bed-to-desk commute and a more comfy approach to office attire.